-There is also a risk that rising interest rates (see chapter VII.4.2.6) could cause the fair values of fixed-income funds to fall.
+For the asset management activities of UMH, there is also a risk that rising interest rates could cause the fair values of fixed-income funds to fall.
 Particularly in the case of pension schemes with an unfavorable duration asymmetry and a high volume of fixed-income funds, this may mean that the guarantee commitments given to customers cannot be met from the investment instruments in the products.
-The pension products mainly consist of UniProfiRente, a retirement pension solution certified and subsidized by the German government.
-The amounts paid in during the contributory phase and the contributions received from the government are guaranteed to be available to the investor at the pension start date.
-The pension is then paid out under a payment plan with a subsequent life annuity.
-If UMH has to provide additional capital to be able to meet its guarantee commitments, this could have a detrimental impact on the financial performance of the DZ BANK Group.